-Hurricane season, typically in the late summer months (mid-August to mid-September is considered the peak of Atlantic hurricane season) is the period in which powerful storms most regularly develop as they cross the Atlantic.
+Hurricane season, typically in the late summer months (mid-August to mid-September is considered the peak of the Atlantic hurricane season) is the period in which powerful storms most regularly develop as they cross the Atlantic.

 Hurricanes are rated from 1-5, according to intensity of sustained winds on the Saffir-Simpson Hurricane Wind Scale, and the estimated potential property damage.
 A Category 3 or higher is considered a major hurricane.

 We want you and your family to stay safe throughout, and for you to know when Lemonade can help out if anything goes wrong.
 So we rounded up some of the most pressing questions, answers, and precautions to take during this very unstable storm season.
 Here’s what we’ll cover:

 - What can I do to prepare for a hurricane?

 - How should I prepare my house for the hurricane?

 - Does renters or homeowners insurance cover general power outages in your neighborhood?